29 April 2025

 I'm not the sweet type.
 Sugar, that is.

 The irony of a Krispy Kreme cooking up gluten overload within five miles of my house is not lost on me.
-On the rare occasion I do eat there, and it is rare....I get the plain, non-glazed donuts.
-Mr Coffee, however, makes an effort to get diabetes in one meal.
-The man has been blessed with some inhumanly sick (or enviable) ability to devour half a dozen double-frosted, sugar-bomb, raspberry-filled, double-chocolate something-or-others and not slip into a sugar coma.
+On the rare occasion I do eat there, and it is rare, I get the plain, non-glazed donuts.
+Mr Coffee, however, makes a concerted effort to consume four days of his sugar intake in one go.
+The man has been blessed with some inhumanly sick ability (read: enviable) to devour half a dozen double-frosted, sugar-bomb, raspberry-filled, double-chocolate something-or-others and not slip into a sugar coma.

-The hot, brilliant, gorgeous, sugar-eating jerk.
+The hot, brilliant, sugar-eating jerk.

-After consuming trace amounts of sugar, I feel like my vital organs are shutting down and Im hyper enough to vibrate bubbles out of a concrete foundation.
-All this aversion to sugary sweetness has turned me into one of those label readers.
 Sodium content, high fructose corn syrup, and how many servings they sneak into a pint of Haagen Dazs.
-It's criminal that you can devour 220% of your daily fat intake in one of those little Tardis like "four serving but are really one serving" pints.
+It's criminal that you can devour 220% of your daily fat intake in one of those little Tardis like "four servings but are really one serving" pints.

 On top of this, with my label reading and natural sugar avoidance, could someone please, then, explain to me why, oh why, my teeth are falling out?
 Do your teeth just start to revolt once you turn 18?
+Have a baby?
 Once you start paying your own bills?
 Or do they wait until you start getting crows feet and a mustache just to mix things up?
 And it's not just us girls.

 ~Bee may or may not be approved by the American Dental Association